The theme this time is a furniture design solution targeting Gen Z.

 Product design + branding + visual identity

-The theme this time is furniture design solution targeting Gen Z.
+The theme this time is a furniture design solution targeting Gen Z.

-As members of Gen Z, we are very good at using technology and highly value the being real and personalization of content.
+As members of Gen Z, we are very good at using technology and highly value being real and content personalization.

-Let's move beyond dry data and truly understand Gen Z, so we can design products that suitable for them.
-I dig deeply into the underlying motivations behind "be real" and personalization, and I've summarized the brand value and core of the brand.
+Let's move beyond dry data and truly understand Gen Z, so we can design products that are suitable for them.
+I dug deeply into the underlying motivations behind "be real" and personalization, and I've summarized the brand values and core message.

-Now! by using this brand value and also the comparisons and analysis of other brands in the market, there will be two important opportunities to share our brand value: product design, and marketing.
+Now, by using this brand value and the comparisons and analysis of other brands in the market, there are two important opportunities to share our brand value: product design and marketing.

-By capturing the deep needs of Gen Z and integrate them into product design and marketing, we anticipate increasing Crate & Barrel's market share by 4%.
+By capturing the deep needs of Gen Z and integrating them into product design and marketing, we anticipate increasing Crate & Barrel's market share by 4%.

-So, in term of the product design, I designed a collection which is made of three themes.
+So, in terms of product design, I designed a collection made up of three themes.

-The first one is organizing clothes, but I won't design a storage space or make Gen Z must tidy up.
-Instead, I'll allow them to use chairs as temporary hangers, along with their habits of moving clothes between their chairs and beds, so letting them control their space at their own pace.
+The first one is organizing clothes, but I won't design a storage space or force Gen Z to tidy up.
+Instead, I'll let them use chairs as temporary hangers, matching their habit of moving clothes between chairs and beds, so they can control their space at their own pace.

 The theme of this design is "Embrace Your Daily Delay," allowing young people to manage their lives and spaces at their own pace.

-Of course, in a shared space, communication with others is also very important, so I made the chair can transform into a bar chair with a simple change.
+Of course, in a shared space, communication with others is also very important, so I designed the chair to transform into a bar chair with a simple change.

-It can be easily transformed into the way they want, helping everyone's communication and entertainment.
+It can be easily transformed the way they want, supporting communication and entertainment for everyone.

 The second point is lighting.
 More and more young people like to stay up late now.
-We criticize and educate them, but for busy young people, maybe the night time truly belongs to them.
+We criticize and educate them, but for busy young people, maybe nighttime truly belongs to them.

 To achieve this, I designed the lamp in two parts.